rean/iofabric/README.md

 * Guarantee message source and order

-See the docs folder in this repository for architecture, engineering philosophy, functional specifications, and more.
+See the docs folder in this repository for architecture, project microculture, engineering philosophy, functional specifications, and more.